-Assets under credit risk -

-Credit rating Particulars 31 March 2022 31 March 2021

-A: Low credit risk Cash and cash equivalents, other bank balances, investments, loans, trade receivables and other financial assets 13.22 13.22

-B: Moderate credit risk Trade receivables •
+Rs. in '000' Assets under credit risk Credit rating Particulars 31 March 2022 March 2021 A: Low credit risk Cash and cash equivalents, other bank balances, investments, loans, trade receivables and other financial 12.52 12.52 assets Moderate credit risk Trade receivable:

-C: High credit risk Trade receivables

-Credit risks from balances with banks and financial institutions are managed by only dealing with reputable banks and financial institutions having high credit-ratings assigned by creditrating agencies.
+Credit risks from balances with banks and financial institutions are managed by only dealing with reputable banks and financial institutions having high credit-ratings assigned by credit-

-B) Liquidity risk
+Liquidity risk

-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial flabilities that are settled by delivering cash or another financial asset.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial Rabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due.